 Inside Barstool Sports’ Culture of Online Hate: ‘They Treat Sexual Harassment and Cyberbullying as a Game’

-Multiple female sportswriters recount the ugly harassment they received from Stoolies—and place much of the blame on Dave ‘El Presidente’ Portnoy, their misogynistic troll-king.
+Several female sportswriters recount the harassment they received from Barstool’s Stoolies—and place much of the blame on Dave ‘El Presidente’ Portnoy, its misogynistic troll-king.

 (Prior to the deal’s announcement, Ponder’s agent, Nick Khan, encouraged ESPN executives to speak with his client and emailed them screenshots of the 2014 blog post, according to a report by Sports Business Daily.
 Khan did not respond to multiple requests offering his client the opportunity to comment.)